abhisat/COMP229Ass3/worksheet.md

 ~~~~~

 Fill your `moves` object with example moves and see if you can get your program to automatically play the moves you entered.

+# Task 13

+Currently, the game loop (in `Main.run`) is running as fast as it can.
+We fixed the rate of movement at 2-second intervals, but the frame is still painted as quickly as possible.
+This just burns CPU cycles and heats up your computer needlessly.
+Your task is to "fix" the frame-rate so we are not pointlessly burning CPU power.
+You can do this by asking the current thread to sleep for a period of time using `Thread.sleep`.
+We want the frame-rate to be about 50 frames per second, that means we need the loop to take 20ms to complete.

+Sleeping a thread throws an `InterruptedException` so you will need to catch that.
+In fact, we don't care about the thread being interrupted so the catch block should just report the fact it was interrupted, print out a representation (via `toString`) of the exception that was thrown, and continue on as normal.